Learning Colors with Outdoor Ball Games

 Practice Gross Motor Skills Like Throwing and Aiming

-Have a laundry basket for your child to practice throwing the balls into after retrieving the correct color.
+- Have a laundry basket or box for your child to practice throwing the balls into after retrieving the correct color.

 Using Math Concepts